MIDI controller: Drum and percussion controllers

+Drum controllers are the second most common type of MIDI controller.
+Drum controllers may be built into drum machines, may be standalone control surfaces, or may emulate the look and feel of acoustic percussion instruments.
+MIDI triggers can also be installed into acoustic drum and percussion instruments.
+The pads built into drum machines are typically too small and fragile to be played with sticks, and are played with fingers.
+Dedicated drum pads such as the Roland Octapad or the DrumKAT are playable with the hands or with sticks.
+There are also percussion controllers such as the vibraphone-style MalletKAT, and Marimba Lumina.
+Pads that can trigger a MIDI device can be homemade from a piezoelectric sensor and a practice pad or other piece of foam rubber.

 Wind controllers

 Wind controllers allow MIDI parts to be played with the same kind of expression and articulation that is available to players of wind and brass instruments.
 They allow breath and pitch glide control that provide a more versatile kind of phrasing, particularly when playing sampled or physically modeled wind instrument parts.
 A typical wind controller has a sensor that converts breath pressure to volume information and may allow pitch control through a lip pressure sensor and a pitch-bend wheel.
 Some models include a configurable key layout that can emulate different instruments' fingering systems.
 Examples of such controllers include Akai's Electronic Wind Instrument (EWI) and Electronic Valve Instrument (EVI).
 The EWI uses a system of keypads and rollers modeled after a traditional woodwind instrument, while the EVI is based on an acoustic brass instrument, and has three switches that emulate a trumpet's valves.

 Simpler breath controllers are also available.
 Unlike wind controllers, they do not trigger notes and are intended for use in conjunction with a keyboard or synthesizer.